-- NGO recipient organizations receive direct funding from the Department for International Development (DFID), the British National Security Council (NSC), and the Foreign and Commonwealth Office, with funds disbursed by UK embassies, consulates, and representative offices.
+- NGO grantees receive direct funding from the Foreign, Commonwealth and Development Office (FCDO), the British National Security Council (NSC), and the Foreign and Commonwealth Office (FCO), with funds disbursed by UK embassies, consulates, and representative offices.

-- Indirect NGO funding comes from aid frameworks like Christian Aid and other groups, including the British Council, War on Want, and Oxfam-GB, which all receive significant funding from the British government.
+- Indirect NGO funding comes from aid frameworks such as Christian Aid, Catholic Agency for Overseas Development (CAFOD), and Oxfam GB, which all receive significant funding from the British government.

 Direct UK Funding

-- DFID is currently funding eight active projects in the West Bank and Gaza, with a total budget of over £51.6 million (2017-2018).
-Five of these projects are NGO related.
+- FCDO is funding six active projects in the West Bank and Gaza, with a total budget of £448.1 million.

 - Information on projects funded by the DFID is available in a projects database.
 However, local NGO recipients and third-party recipients of UK funds via international organizations do not appear on the website.